 Visitors can be picked up and dropped off at Headcorn Railway Station, this is booked internally by the residents themselves.

-Visits must be booked two weeks prior to the desired visits day.
+Visits must be booked two working days prior to the desired visits day.
 (It is advisable to book early, maximum of 28 days).

 Additional information: You may be entitled to help with your travel expenses.
 Please visit the Assisted Prison Visits Scheme page for more information.

 There is not a Visitors centre at HMP/YOI East Sutton Park, but in the Visits Hall there is an opportunity to purchase drinks and snacks.

 HMP/YOI East Sutton Park offers the email a prisoner service with the maximum of four photos per message, for further information call 03333 70 65 50 or email firstname.lastname@example.org, website address www.emailaprisoner.com.
 All incoming messages are printed and handed out as normal mail, responses from residents are emailed Monday to Friday.

 Mon - Fri: 09:30 - 11:30 & 13:30 - 16:30

 Booking information: All official visits (legal / social services etc.) can book via email at the following email address: email@example.com or call 0300 303 0630 (open Monday to Friday 09:00 to 18:00).

 Social contacts can exchange voicemails with prisoners through the Prison Voicemail service, which is available at this establishment.
 Family members or friends sign up online and are given a unique landline phone number which they can call at any time to leave messages.
 The prisoner dials the same number from within the prison to listen and reply.
 You can find more information including pricing at www.prisonvoicemail.com.